raphaelalmeidamartins/trybe_exercicios/1_fundamentos-do-desv-web/b01_unix-e-shell/01.04_unix-e-bash-parte-Ii/README.md

 </ol>

 <h2 id="en">:us: English</h2>
-<p>In today's class we learned more unix commands, and we also learned about file permissions.</p>
+<p>In today's class, we learned more Unix commands, and we also learned about file permissions.</p>
 <h3>Part I — Input and Output commands</h3>
 <ol>
-  <li>Navigated to the folder of the module 1 book 1 by running <code>cd 1_fundamentos-do-desv-web/b01_unix-e-shell</code> and I created a directory for today with <code>mkdir 01.04</code>.
+  <li>Navigated to the folder of the module 1 unit 1 by running <code>cd 1_fundamentos-do-desv-web/b01_unix-e-shell</code> and I created a directory for today with <code>mkdir 01.04</code>.
   <li>Copied the unix_tests directory from the 01.03 folder to the 01.04 folder using the command <code>cd 01.03/unix_tests 01.04/</code>.
   <li>Running <code>cat > skills2.txt</code>, I created a new file named skills2.txt , and I added the following content:
     <blockquote>